-A student qualifies for this program by being enrolled in a minimum of 6 credit hours, also by completing their FASFA application online and providing any further documents necessary to complete their Financial Aid file.
+A student qualifies for this program by completing their FASFA application online and providing any further documents necessary to complete their Financial Aid file.
 This federally funded program provides governmental monies to cover a portion of the student's earnings.
-Students must have a completed Financial Aid file and qualify before they can be interviewed for a position.
+Students must have a completed Financial Aid file before they can be interviewed for a position.